 The circular economy opposes the traditional linear economic model, which is based on extraction, production, consumption and disposal.
 Instead, it promotes the reuse, repair, recycling and recovery of existing resources, while minimizing negative environmental impacts and creating new economic opportunities.

-To go further than the classic circular economy definition, Upcyclea has enriched the concept with the Cradle to Cradle® precepts, notably by using C2C indicators to characterize products in its library of circular passports.
+To go further than the classic circular economy definition, Upcyclea has enriched the concept with the Cradle to Cradle® precepts, notably by using C2C indicators to characterize products in its products passport library (DPP).
 Upcyclea’s approach is to consider that everything is a resource, to consume resources and energy in a fair way, to industrialize the reuse, upcycling and recycling of materials to reach carbon neutrality.

 What are the 3 areas of the circular economy?